 14 Jun Bamidbar-Nasso ; Breaking of the Vessels

 Something very interesting happens in parshas Bamidbar as the assembly (and travelling order) of tribes one would expect to be in some kind of logical order such as birth order, yet it does not.
-Rather, it seems to be random.
-In parshas Nasso we begin to see tribal assignments.
+Rather, the travelling order of the tribes seems to be random.
+In parshas Nasso we begin to see tribal assignments of work.
 Following is a brief explanation of why the formation of the Nation of Israel begins with such seemingly randomness.

 Regarding Creation; first there was the World of Tohu (Chaos) that gave birth to this world, the World of Tikun (Recitifcation).
 This is called The Breaking of the Vessels and is often referred to as the Big Bang.
 From this occurrence sparks (shards) of holiness were spread out throughout creation.
 (Fyi, there is also a ‘second breaking of the vessels that occurred when Adam and Chava were expelled from Gan Eden)